Skip to content

 gsd headless runs any /gsd command without the interactive TUI.
 It spawns a child process in RPC mode, automatically responds to interactive prompts, detects when the command completes, and exits with a meaningful exit code.

 This is GSD’s entry point for automation — CI pipelines that run auto-mode on push, cron jobs that execute scheduled maintenance, and scripts that need machine-readable output from GSD commands.
-Progress is written to stderr; use --json to stream structured JSONL events to stdout instead.
+Progress is written to stderr; use --json (or --output-format stream-json) to stream structured JSONL events to stdout, or --output-format json to get a single structured result object at the end.

 Terminal window